-PGY2: PGY2 residents spend 3 months on the consult-liaison service, covering both the inpatient units at the Cabell Huntington Hospital (CHH) and the emergency room.
+PGY2: PGY2 residents spend three months on the consult-liaison service, covering both the inpatient units at the Cabell Huntington Hospital (CHH) and the emergency room.
 The patient mix and psychiatric diagnoses seen are diverse and offer a comprehensive training experience for the resident.
 PGY2 residents will have one half day continuity outpatient clinic, where they will be able to follow patients who they have worked with on inpatient or consult rotations, as well as assigned outpatients.
 PGY2 residents also spend a month doing Addictions training, at the Huntington VAMC, and will receive training and didactics from a Board Certified Addictions Psychiatrist and the comprehensive substance abuse team at the VA.
-PGY 2 residents will also rotate on inpatient services at River Park hospital for 2 months on the Geriatric Psychiatry service with a board certified geriatric psychiatrist, 2 months on the Child and Adolescent services at River Park with board certified child psychiatrists, and one month each of inpatient adult psychiatry at Mildred Mitchell-Bateman and St. Mary’s Medical Center.
-Residents may have ECT training for 2 months at St. Mary’s as a 20% time rotation, with the remaining 80% time as electives.
+PGY2 residents will also rotate on inpatient services at River Park hospital for two months on the Geriatric Psychiatry service with a board certified geriatric psychiatrist, two months on the Child and Adolescent services at River Park with board certified child psychiatrists, and two months each of inpatient adult psychiatry.
+Residents may have ECT training for two months as a 20% time rotation, with the remaining 80% time as electives.
 Didactics will be at the “home base” Marshall Departmental Offices, except for the month on Addictions, where they will occur at the VAMC.